ikizhvatov/efficient-columnwise-correlation/README.md

 ```/Applications/MATLAB_R2017a.app/bin/matlab -nojvm -nodisplay -nosplash -r "columnwise_corrcoef_perf; exit;"```

 For MATLAB, the example is given for Mac OS; path needs to be adjusted depending on your platform.

+## Notes

+* The rough estimated performance improvement ratio when moving from laptop to desktop is 3.6 (increase in the number of cores times increase of clock speed).
+Interestingly, only Julia implementation is very close to this estimate, while solutions in other languages significantly lag behind.
+* The same Numpy solution (but without einsum) is described independently at https://waterprogramming.wordpress.com/2014/06/13/numpy-vectorized-correlation-coefficient/